-In an event of a complete system failure where your Ubuntu refuses to boot in spite of running grub repair tool, you don’t have many choices other than to reinstall Ubuntu.
-Don’t worry, when I say reinstall Ubuntu, I don’t want to scare the hell out of you!
+In the event of a complete system failure where your Ubuntu refuses to boot despite running the grub repair tool, you don’t have many choices other than to reinstall Ubuntu.
+Don’t worry; when I say reinstall Ubuntu, I don’t want to scare the hell out of you!
 Your personal data in the directories are still safe – you are only resetting Ubuntu system files.

-Note that this guide is only for software related issues due to which your Ubuntu won’t boot.
-If you have a major system failure because of hardware related issues, like for instance hard disk failure, this guide is useless.
+Note that this guide is only for software-related issues due to which your Ubuntu won’t boot.
+If you have a major system failure because of hardware-related issues, for instance, hard disk failure, this guide is useless.

 Reinstall Ubuntu, but keep personal data

-Step 1) First step is to create an Ubuntu Live DVD or USB drive, which will be used to reinstall Ubuntu.
-Head over to our detailed guide and return back with an Ubuntu Live DVD/USB drive.
+Step 1) First step is to create an Ubuntu Live DVD or USB drive, which will reinstall Ubuntu.
+Head over to our detailed guide and return with an Ubuntu Live DVD/USB drive.

 Step 2) Boot your computer into the Ubuntu Live disk.